 2. CRAFT A DONATION ASK

 The Transaction ask: This one works especially well with Patreon.
-Give your viewers special access or physical items for their donations.
+Give your viewers special access to physical items for their donations.
 You might give donors a t-shirt if they donate 15 pounds per month.
-Making an extra special episode or behind the scenes content is also a great way to make donors feel like they’re gaining something by donating.
+Making an extra special episode or behind-the-scenes content is also a great way to make donors feel like donating is gaining something.
 Whatever it is, it will sweeten the deal and make listeners more likely to part with some money if they feel they are gaining something from it.
 Just make sure to deliver on your promises.
-You don’t want to be like those hundreds of failed Kickstarter projects who leave their fans feeling betrayed.
+You don’t want to be like those hundreds of failed Kickstarter projects that leave their fans feeling betrayed.

 Try out each of the different asks, and see which one works the best for monetizing your podcast.